-Regulations require us to confirm to you that the churches and other employers have not taken any money out of the Scheme in the last 12 months.
-We can confirm this is the case and as far as we are aware the churches and other employers have no intention of doing so in future.
+Regulations require us to confirm to you that the participating employers have not taken any money out of the Scheme in the last 12 months.
+We can confirm this is the case and as far as we are aware the participating employers have no intention of doing so in future.